mkblast/gestion-pharm/README.md

-I was a good run, GG.
+It was a good run, GG.